Jaguars claw way to first win of season

 But the Jacksonville defense came through when needed most, recording a safety early in the fourth quarter then recovering a fumble and returning it 21 yards for the winning points with just over two minutes remaining.

+The Panthers and 49ers engaged in a punishing defensive battle with Carolina coming out on top, allowing San Francisco just 151 net yards total offense with quarterback Colin Kaepernick completing 11 passes for just 91 yards.

+Carolina’s DeAngelo Williams had the game’s only touchdown while Graham Gano’s 53-yard field provided the only points in the second half to clinch the victory.

-In the NFC North, the Detroit Lions (6-3) moved to the top of the division with a narrow 21-19 win over the Chicago Bears (5-4) while the problems continued for the Green Bay Packers (5-4) continued with a 27-13 loss to the Philadelphia Eagles (5-5).
+In the NFC North, the Detroit Lions (6-3) moved to the top of the division with a narrow 21-19 win over the Chicago Bears (5-4) while the problems continued for the Green Bay Packers (5-4) in a 27-13 loss to the Philadelphia Eagles (5-5).

 Matthew Stafford tossed three touchdowns, including a pair to All-Pro receiver Calvin Johnson, but it was the Detroit defense that sealed the win, stopping the Bears two-point conversion attempt with 40 seconds left on the clock.